Our proven litigators thrive in all types of challenging cases

 - The Legal Intelligencer, 2020 Pennsylvania Trailblazers

 - Since 2012 Top 100 Trial Lawyers in Pennsylvania, National Trial Lawyers Association

 - Philadelphia District Attorneys’ Alumni Association, Vice President

 Joseph G. Sauder

-Joseph G. Sauder handles complex cases on behalf of individuals, sexual assault victims, consumers, small businesses and employees.
-Mr. Sauder currently serves as court appointed lead counsel in state and federal courts across the country.
+Joseph G. Sauder handles complex cases on behalf of individuals, victims of sexual misconduct, consumers, small businesses, and employees.
+Mr. Sauder currently serves as court-appointed lead counsel in state and federal courts across the country.
 He has successfully litigated cases against some of the largest companies in the world.

 Mr. Sauder enjoys spending time with his wife and three children.
 He continues to play ice hockey, a sport that he started when he was 4 years old and has taken him around the world.
-He has also coached a number of teams over the years.
+He has also coached several teams over the years.